DeepuBhasin/Web-Developer-Notes/07 JavaScript/01-Core-Javascript/_Documentation_JS.md

 console.log(person[ageSymbol1]);    // 30
 ```

-**Well-Known Symbols :** Symbols already built into the javascript engine, used by the engine for certain tasks.
+**Well-Known Symbols :** Symbols already built into the javascript engine, used by the engine for certain tasks. (you can check more about for md docs)

 ---